 General

-Lykke Vanuatu Ltd (hereinafter referred to as "Lykke" or the "Company") is committed to treat our clients fairly.
+Lykke Cyprus Ltd (hereinafter referred to as "Lykke" or the "Company") is committed to treat our clients fairly.
 As such, Lykke has implemented this Order Execution Policy (hereinafter referred as the "Policy") aimed to obtain the best result for our clients, taking into account factors listed below.

 Lykke operates a trading venue.
 The Policy describes the functionalities for trading on the trading venue.
 Unless mentioned otherwise the Policy concerns Lykke in its function as the operator of the trading venue.